MinaPecheux/Advent-Of-Code/2019/C++/README.md

 > Day 5 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

 In this puzzle, I did some modifications on the common ``IntcodeProgram`` class to keep on improving its features (namely: I reorganized the ``OPERATIONS`` dictionary to hold more information and I've worked on the ``processOpcode()`` method to automate pointers evolution).

+## Day 6: (Passed)

+## Day 7: Amplification Circuit

+#### Answers
+**Part I: 116680 • Part II: 89603079**

+> Day 7 relies on the Intcode interpreter that is implemented in the ``intcode.py`` file.

+For this problem, we need to run several instances of our Intcode program at the same time while making sure each has its own "environment".
+This lead me to implement the ``runMultiple()`` method in the shared ``IntcodeProgram`` class.
+It is not truly parallel execution, though, since some instances will depend on the output from others and thus need to wait for them before they can proceed.
+Hence the need to separate data for each instance, so that they don't overwrite sensible information that the other might use later on.